-Solution Architect Vishal on marketing automation with Adobe Campaign at ALDI SOUTH
+Solution Architect Vishal on marketing automation with Adobe Campaign at ALDI SÜD

 Find out how Solution Architect Vishal and his team use marketing automation with Adobe Campaign to offer an optimum user experience.

-Vishal, could you briefly introduce yourself and tell us what you’re in charge of at ALDI SOUTH IT?
+Vishal, could you briefly introduce yourself and tell us what you’re in charge of at ALDI DX?

-Vishal: Hi, I’m Vishal, I am Solution Architect at Aldi South and I love photography.
-Being a part of the international IT, our responsibility is to design solutions that would be used by the business to send relevant and personalized marketing communications to the end users.
+Vishal: Hi, I’m Vishal, I am Solution Architect at ALDI DX and I love photography.
+My team is responsible for the design of solutions that would be used by the business to send relevant and personalized marketing communications to the end users.
 We solve business problems with cutting edge technology with excellent minds across the board.
 You can see what an average work day looks like for me in this video.
-Check it out and let me welcome you into my world at ALDI SOUTH IT, at our “Red Hall” site in Düsseldorf.
+Check it out and let me welcome you into my world at ALDI DX, at our “Red Hall” site in Düsseldorf.

-So what’s the deal with the automation of marketing technology (“MarTech”) at ALDI SOUTH?
+So what’s the deal with the automation of marketing technology (“MarTech”) at ALDI SÜD?

 Sounds fascinating.
 How exactly do you do that, from a technical perspective?